 15. Freeze water bottles.

 Place a few unopened water bottles in the freezer the day before your beach outing.
-The bottles act as ice packs to keep snacks and drinks cool, and you’ll have chilled water throughout the day.
+The bottles act as ice packs to keep snacks and drinks cool, and you’ll have chilled water to drink at the beach.

 photo: Sylviebliss via Pixabay